McConheeney History, Family Crest & Coats of Arms

 The surname McConheeney was first found in Suffolk where "this ancient family who have resided at Bramfield for several centuries, claim a Norman descent."
 Following the Norman descent deeper, we found "Hugh Rabace in Normandy 1180-95 and Gerard Rabes there in 1198."
 However, the family was clearly in England about the same time: "Robert Rabaz gave Kenilworth or Chillingworth Church, Northamptonshire to De la Pré Abbey, which gift was confirmed by Henry II. [his reign: 5 March 1133-6 July 1189]" St. Andrew's Church, Bramfield is a 13th century church which has ledger slabs of members of the Rabett and Nelson families.

-Important Dates for the McConheeney family
+Early History of the McConheeney family

 This web page shows only a small excerpt of our McConheeney research.
 Another 87 words (6 lines of text) covering the years 1298, 1313, 1316 and 1467 are included under the topic Early McConheeney History in all our PDF Extended History products and printed products wherever possible.